sora-xor/sora2-wallet-web/README.md

 # sora2-wallet-web

+Vue plugin and reusable component library that brings the SORA non-custodial wallet UI and services into existing applications.

-## How to use
+## Overview

-You should set vuex storage and endpoint to blockchain url when using it as a vue plugin:
+- Ships as a Vue plugin (`src/index.ts`) that wires Vue components, Vuex modules and blockchain services together.
+- Supports selective imports so host apps can cherry-pick components, mixins or utilities instead of registering the full plugin.
+- Builds on top of `@sora-substrate/sdk` for blockchain connectivity and uses Vuex for all long-lived state.

+## Architecture at a Glance
+- `src/components/` – UI building blocks that compose wallet screens and dialogs.
+- `src/store/` – Namespaced Vuex modules plus helper decorators (`src/store/util.ts`).
+- `src/services/` – Integration points for indexers, wallet providers and external APIs.
+- `src/util/` – Shared helpers for formatting, runtime checks and script loading.

+## Integrating as a Vue Plugin
+Set the Vuex store instance and blockchain endpoint before installing the plugin:

 ```
-import Vue from 'vue'
+import { createApp } from 'vue'
-import Wallet, { connection } from '@soramitsu/soraneo-wallet-web'
+import Wallet, { connection, initWallet } from '@soramitsu/soraneo-wallet-web'

+import App from './App.vue'
 import store from '@/store'
-import * as env from '../../public/env.json'
+import env from '../public/env.json'

+async function bootstrap () {
   connection.endpoint = env.BLOCKCHAIN_URL

+  const app = createApp(App)

+  app.use(store.original)
-Vue.use(Wallet, { store })
+  app.use(Wallet, { store })

+  await initWallet()

+  app.mount('#app')
+}

+bootstrap()
 ```

-You can also use `storage` instance to interact with wallet data:
+Use the exported storage helpers to work with persisted wallet state:

 ```
 import { storage } from '@soramitsu/soraneo-wallet-web'
 ```

+### Customizing permissions
-If you want to change some default wallet permissions, pass related object to `initWallet` function.
+If you need to change default wallet permissions, pass the overrides to `initWallet`:
-Here is example with default permissions:

 ```
 const permissions = {